bparanj/Essential-TDD/en/19-first-test/19-first-test.markdown

 ## Conclusion ##

-In this first excercise we took little baby steps.
+In this first exercise we took little baby steps.
 We wrote code with the intent to change the error message.
 Initially your error messages are related to setting up the environment.
 Once you get past that, you can make the test fail for the right reason.
-Failing for the right reason means, the test will fail to satisfy the requirments instead of syntax mistakes, missing require statements etc.
+Failing for the right reason means, the test will fail to satisfy the requirements instead of syntax mistakes, missing require statements etc.

 ## Exercises ##